 The solution: Automatically route contracts, compare and track versions, automate access to clause library

-Not everyone in your organization has the manual contract workflow memorized.
+Not everyone in your organisation has the manual contract workflow memorised.
 It’s not that simple: Approval chains and workflows vary depending on contract terms, region, contract type and value.
 By automating the flow of contracts, you make sure the correct approvals take place—and avoid missed steps that prevent a contract from getting to where it needs to be.

 As contracts are red-lined by different parties during negotiations, it’s vital to know what has changed with each passing version.
 In a contract lifecycle management tool, versions are automatically compared (and changes are flagged) with each passing edit.
 Leading contract lifecycle management (CLM) solutions often include an easily accessible library of pre-approved clauses and fall-back options for non-legal users to leverage during negotiation.

 Once all parties are in agreement, it’s time to sign.
 Depending on your company or situation, you can do this physically with pen and ink or with an e-signature in a contract management platform.

 Some contracts require the internal wrangling of multiple signatories, putting the process at risk of stalling, happening out of order, or missing crucial signatories.
 With remote contract signing becoming popular, you need to make sure your contract process is secure and verifiable in case you’re audited later.